bgachara/bgachara.github.io/posts/databases.md

 ## Introduction

-- Organized collection of inter-related data that models some asoect of real-world.
+- A database is an organized collection of inter-related data that models some aspect of real-world.
-- Databases are the core component of most computer applications.
+Databases are the core component of most computer applications and among the reasons we might need one include data integrity, data implementation and data durability and security.
-- Why do we need one?
-  - Data integrity.
-  - Implementation.
-  - Durability.
-- Long lived data.
 - Parts:
   - Storage Engine.
     - intel memory lantency checker.